sepehr/illusion/README.md

 # Illuminate Console Skeleton App
+An orchestration of Symfony's console with Illuminate components on top.

-A DI-enabled console application skeleton built on top of symfony/console and standalone Illuminate (Laravel) components.
+In clearer words; A DI-enabled console application skeleton built on top of symfony/console and standalone Illuminate (Laravel) components.

 Included Illuminate components are:
 - Log